Arizona Naturalist >>> Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Convolvulaceae >>> Evolvulus arizonicus

 Photographed at Mesquite Wash, Maricopa Co., Sept.
 2009.

 PERENNIAL: The weak stems of dwarf morning-glory are sometimes procumbant on the soil, but show little if any twinning.
-Stems may extend out from woody crown 10 to 20 cm and with many stems forming a hemispherical plant.
+Stems may extend out from a woody crown 10 to 20 cm and with many stems forming a hemispherical plant.

 FLOWERS: Sky-blue flowers about the diameter of a dime; the corolla limb is nearly circular in outline with sometimes five paler radiations.
 Five stamens.
 Flowering late spring into autumn, depending on rainfall.

 RANGE: In the Sonoran Desert in Arizona this plant occurs along the upper elevations along the eastern tier and is distributed eastward into the Chihuahuan Desert.
 Common near Tucson.
+It is also present in open habitats at higher elevations such as grasslands and piñon-juniper.

 FRUIT: Small, dry, spherical capsules typically with two to four seeds.